andrekosak/iconsole-logger/README.md

 Why use it?

-- Written with Typescript!
+- Written in Typescript!
 So types are included for safety and joy
 - No configuration needed
 - Timestamp includes milliseconds (for precise debugging)
 - Just require the `log` function and you are good to go